Progressive dispensationalism: Development

 While elements of progressive dispensational views were present in earlier dispensational writers, including Scofield and Eric Sauer, the view itself coalesced around specific issues and questions raised in the 1980s.
 Numerous dispensational scholars came to a rough consensus and in the early 1990s produced three main books articulating progressive dispensationalist views.
-Consequently, the editors and authors of the books - Craig A. Blaising, Darrell L. Bock, and Robert L. Saucy— are considered the primary spokespersons for progressive dispensationalism.
+Consequently, the editors and authors of the books —Craig A. Blaising, Darrell L. Bock, and Robert L. Saucy— are considered the primary spokespersons for progressive dispensationalism.

 Comparison with traditional dispensationalism

 Progressive and traditional dispensationalists hold to many common beliefs, including views that are uniquely dispensational.
 The vast majority of adherents in both schools hold to a distinction between Israel and the Church, a future pre-tribulation rapture, a seven-year tribulation, and a Millennial Kingdom in which the rule of Jesus Christ will be centered in Jerusalem.
-Progressive dispensationalists tend to de-emphasize the pre-tribulation rapture doctrine, and some lean toward the post-tribulation rapture position.
+Progressive dispensationalists tend to de-emphasize the pre-tribulation rapture doctrine, and some lean toward the posttribulation rapture position.

 The major difference between traditional and progressive dispensationalism is in how each views the relationship of the present dispensation to the past and future dispensations.
 Traditional dispensationalists perceive the present age of grace to be a "parenthesis" or "intercalation" in God's plans.
 In general, the concept means God's revealed plans concerning Israel from the previous dispensation has been "put on hold" until it resumes again after the rapture.